Matthew-R-Lehnert/take-home-test/TrackProposal.md

 ### Course Learning Objectives
 ## 5. Generative Adversarial Networks in R
 ### Course Marketing Description
+Did you know it is possible for a machine to create a cartoon character that you describe?
+Generative Adversarial Networks (GANs) make this possible!
+This course will teach you how researchers are using GANs to generate text, video, images, sound, and more!
+With hands on experience, you will gain the building blocks to generate your own novel creations (or are they the AI's creations?).
 ### Course Learning Objectives
 ## 6. Transfer Learning and Pretrained Models in R
 ### Course Marketing Description